3scale-labs/3scale-workshop/README.md

 Sample users
 ------------

 These are for the user-goals-api.herokuapp.com application only.
-Other clones will have different random users created
+Other clones of this repo will have different random users created.

+Password is `password` for every user

 ```json
 {